Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/digital-ocean.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

-Qovery lets you quickly deploy applications to your [Digital Ocean (DO)][urls.aws] account.
-No knowledge is needed, and it takes less than 20 minutes to install Qovery on your Digital Ocean account.
+Qovery lets you quickly deploy applications to your [Digital Ocean (DO)][urls.digital_ocean] account.
+No knowledge needed, and it takes less than 20 minutes to install Qovery on your Digital Ocean account.

 <Alert type="info">